Clinical-Genomics/scout/docs/index.md

 --------------

-**Scout is currently in active development.**
+**N.B.
+Scout is currently under active development.**

-Most of the features are already worked out but the code base will still change significantly before the eventual 1.0 release.
+Most of the features are already planned out but the code base will still change significantly before the eventual 1.0 release.

 --------------